dominikdz/ahh/README.md

 * what is a plugin?
 Plugins define way how to access tools.
 * What I need? linux, git, bash

+Warnings
+===
+* ahh is a new kid on the block, that means it can be buggy. please, dont' use it on production enviroments.
+* ahh -- removes ahh from system, that means to use it again you will have to download it from this page
+* ahh plugin_name ++/-- may remove plugin folders, please, be aware that most plugins override/remove respective link from ~/bin/something and ~/.something
+* all plugins assume there's no other copy of software, if you are not sure what version of software you use, try ```which plugin_name```

 ahh commands
 ===
 ```